damwhit/f1-grinch-code-challenge/README.md

-# Grinch
+# Grinch and Who

 ## Installation Steps

 1. Clone the repo
 2. From the cloned directory, run `npm install`
-3. Run your first test suite `npm test grinch-test.js`
+3. Run your first test suite `npm test who-test.js`
 4. Make the tests pass